Linden Waldorf School

 Status: Full-time, Salaried

 All employees are subject to the requirements of the Employee Handbook.
+In addition, all teachers are required to teach the curriculum outlined in their grade-specific Scope and Sequence, available upon request.

 - Attendance/assistance at major all-school activities.